gauravk2050/youtube_video_downloader/README.md

+#YOUTUBE VIDEO DOWNLOADER
-# This project show the details of the youtube video of which user want
+# This project show the details of the youtube video of which user's want
 # It also download the youtube video in mp4 or audio formate according to the user choise and availabelity of resolutioin of the video on youtube